+Everything we know about the ‘objects’ shot down by US warplanes in Alaska and Canada

-Everything we know about the mysterious ‘object’ shot down by US warplanes in Alaska
+Everything we know about the mysterious ‘objects’ shot down by US warplanes in Alaska and Canada

-The encounter came less than a week after US forces shot down a suspected Chinese spy balloon that had seized national headlines as it floated across the country
+Two high-altitude objects were destroyed days after US forces shot down a suspected Chinese spy balloon

-Faced with an unidentified flying object in the skies over Alaska just one week after an encounter with a Chinese surveillance balloon, the US military apparently opted to shoot first and ask questions later.

-Now that object is scattered across the frozen sea in an assortment of smaller pieces – but the questions still remain.
+US military fighter jets have been deployed three times within a week to strike down a large suspected Chinese surveillance balloon and a pair of smaller unidentified flying objects in the skies over Alaska and in the Yukon territory of Canada.

+Recovery operations are underway in both countries, and military officials have not speculated publicly whether the incidents are connected.

-Pentagon officials announced on Friday that they had brought down a car-sized aerial intruder of "unknown origin" inside US airspace, despite not knowing what it was, who owned it or what it was for.
+Pentagon officials announced on 11 February that they had brought down a car-sized aerial intruder of “unknown origin” inside US airspace.
+The following day, an American F-22 fighter shot down a “small” and “cylindrical” object hovering 40,000 feet above over Canada.

-It comes less than one week after a large airship, allegedly sent by China to spy on the US mainland, seized the national news agenda as it drifted across the country before being destroyed off the coast of South Carolina.
+The incidents came within a week after a large airship, allegedly sent by China to spy on the US mainland, seized the national news agenda as it drifted across the country before it was destroyed off the coast of South Carolina.

-Here’s everything we know so far about this mysterious object.
+Here’s everything we know so far about the latest mysterious objects.

 What exactly happened?

-According to US officials, the latest object was first detected on radar on the evening of Thursday 9 February by the North American Aerospace Defense Command (NORAD), which monitors and defends the skies over the US and Canada.

-It was, said US Air Force Brigadier General Pat Ryder, "about the size of a small car", and was travelling in a north-easterly direction at an altitude of about 40,000 feet.
+The North American Aerospace Defense Command (NORAD), which monitors and defends the skies over the US and Canada, began tracking an object “about the size of a small car” travelling in a north-easterly direction at an altitude of about 40,000 feet, according to Pentagon press secretary Brigadier General Pat Ryder.

-Brig Gen Ryder added that it was "not similar in size or shape" to last week's alleged spy balloon.
-Other officials said it carried "no significant payload".
+Mr Ryder said on 10 February that it was "not similar in size or shape" to the alleged spy balloon.
+Other officials said it carried “no significant payload”.

-After sending aircraft to get a closer look at the object, the Pentagon recommended to US president Joe Biden that it be shot down, and "out of an abundance of caution", he agreed.
+After sending aircraft to get a closer look at the object, the Pentagon recommended to US president Joe Biden that it be shot down.
+The White House agreed “out of an abundance of caution”.

-Two F-22 warplanes were then dispatched from Elmendorf Air Force Base near Anchorage, Alaska, and destroyed the object with an AIM-9 Sidewinder missile at around 1.45pm Eastern Time.
+Two F-22 warplanes were dispatched from Joint Base Elmendorf-Richardson near Anchorage, Alaska, and a single AIM-9 Sidewinder missile was fired around 1.45pm Eastern Time.

-Brig Gen Ryder said that all this happened within US airspace and over US territorial waters, with the wreckage landing on frozen sea off Alaska's northern coast.
+Mr Ryder said that all this happened within US airspace and over US territorial waters, with the wreckage landing on frozen sea off Alaska's northern coast.

 The warplanes were followed by Pave Hawk and Chinook helicopters, plus a C-130 search and rescue plane, aiming to gather up the remains of the object so that it can be studied.

+NORAD and the Federal Aviation Administration briefly closed airpsace over northern Montana to support “Department of Defense operations” late on 11 Feburary, which appeared to be a false alarm.

+“NORAD detected a radar anomaly and sent fighter aircraft to investigate.
+Those aircraft did not identify any object to correlate to the radar hits,” according to a statement.

-What was the object, and where did it come from?
+What were the objects, and where did they come from?

 The short answer is that we don't know.

+Canada’s Defence Minister Anita Anand described the second craft as a “small, cyndrical object”.

+Officials have described them as similar in size to a Volkswagen Beetle but “slightly different in profile,” according to The Washington Post.

-"We’re calling this an object because that’s the best description we have right now," said US National Security Council (NSC) spokesperson John Kirby on Friday.
+"We’re calling this an object because that’s the best description we have right now," White House National Security Council spokesperson John Kirby told reporters on 10 February.
 "We do not know who owns it, whether it’s state-owned or corporate-owned or privately owned."

-A subsequent press conference that afternoon offered few answers, with Brig Gen Ryder largely stonewalling in response to reporters' questions.
+A subsequent press conference that afternoon offered few answers.

-"We have no further details about the object at this time, including any description of its capabilities, purpose or origin," he said.
+"We have no further details about the object at this time, including any description of its capabilities, purpose or origin," Mr Ryder said.
 "We will know more once we're able to potentially recover some of those materials."

-Was there any indication that this balloon also came from China?
-"At this point, we don't know."
-Did it pose any threat to US radar stations in Alaska?
-"Again, we'll know more once we assess it."
-Was it a balloon or not a balloon?
-"Considering the fact that we're still assessing this object, I don't want to get into characterising it."
-How fast was it travelling?
-"I don't have that information."
+US military officials have not disclosed whether they believe they object came from China, whether it posed any threats to US radar or military sites, or how fast it was travelling.

-Brig Gen Ryder did say that there was "no indication" that they object could manoeuvre itself, and said it was "very, very unlikely" that a craft so small carried human pilots.
+Mr Ryder did say that there was "no indication" that they object could manoeuvre itself, and said it was "very, very unlikely" that a craft so small carried human pilots.

-Why did the US shoot it down?
+Why were the objects shot down?

-The official explanation is that this craft, unlike the Chinese balloon that was left to float across the US earlier this month, posed "a reasonable threat to civilian air traffic".
+US and Canadian officials reported that, unlike the Chinese balloon floated across the US, the objects posed "a reasonable threat to civilian air traffic".

-Whereas the Chinese balloon was flying at about 60,000 feet, well above the range of altitudes plied by commercial airliners, this one was within that range at around 40,000 feet.
+Whereas the Chinese balloon was flying at about 60,000 feet, well above the range of altitudes plied by commercial airliners, both objects were reported traveling at about 40,000 feet.

 "Any time we detect anything, we're going to first of all observe it, and then decide and take action.
-In this case, it was operating at an altitude that posed a reasonable threat to civilian air traffic," said Brig Gen Ryder, repeating the latter phrase several times.
+In this case, it was operating at an altitude that posed a reasonable threat to civilian air traffic," Mr Ryder said.

 Yet many reporters questioned why the Biden administration had demurred in shooting down the Chinese balloon but destroyed this one, speculating that the Pentagon or the president may have been motivated by political pressure or a need to look tough in public.